What we do

 We register the ownership of land and property in England and Wales.

-- register a new owner of a registered property following a sale
+- any new owner of registered land or property

-- register an interest affecting registered land, such as a mortgage, a lease or a right of way
+- an interest affecting registered land or property, such as a mortgage, a lease or a right of way

 Who we are